taurusilver7/snapchat-clone/README.md

 * refactor the store in app directory to create appReducer & cameraReducer.

 * Initialize the cloud firestore, initiate the store, create storage modify their rules to allow read & write w/o timestamp.
 Even though it is not production recommended, it is quite suitable for developement.
-* Setup the web-app configuration for the project & copy the firebase SDK snippet config data-object to firebase.js file in the project.
+* Setup the web-app configuration for the project & copy the firebase SDK snippet config data-object to firebase.js file in the project.<br />
-* Install firebase as a dependency,<br /> initiate the firebaseApp with firebase(),<br /> a databse with firestore(),<br /> auth with firebase.auth() and a provider.
+Install firebase as a dependency,<br /> initiate the firebaseApp with firebase(),<br /> a databse with firestore(),<br /> auth with firebase.auth() and a provider.
 * The provider initiated gives the project, a google authentication provider.
 Export all of them as named exports.

 ## Components

-- CameraModule
+**CameraModule**

 * customize the webcam module with properties & stylings.
 * configure RadioButton to capture the sceenshot & log it to console as a base64 image format..